Overlooking the Swakop River The Stiltz is situated on the edge of the small town of Swakopmund.

 The Stiltz: Our full report

-Some rooms have small lounge areas with a sofa positioned in front of a large window, and a tea and coffee station.
-There is a fan and heating in the rooms, and a heated blanket on the bed for those cold winter nights, but no air conditioning (this is not generally needed in Swakopmund).
+Each of the rooms has a fan and heating, and a heated blanket on the bed for those cold winter nights, but no air conditioning (this is not generally needed in Swakopmund).
+In some, there is a small lounge area with a sofa positioned in front of a large window, and a tea and coffee station.
 The en-suite bathroom has a large shower and fluffy towels, and soap is provided.

 The Stiltz doesn't feel like a town lodge, especially if you stay in one of the far rooms, from which you can hear only the waves and the wind.
 Although you can see the main Swakopmund–Walvis Bay road in the distance, it cannot be heard over the waves – and the birds are a far greater attraction.